 This plan proposes to continue development of trail facilities and to continue efforts towards development of a comprehensive city-wide trail plan.
-Increasing connectivity provides recreation opportunities through the act of walking, bicycling, kayaking, canoeing, etc. which are identified as popular forms of recreation by the Wisconsin Statewide Comprehensive Outdoor Recreation Plan, the Dane County Park and Open Space Plan and the Park and Open Space Plan Needs Assessment Survey.
+Increasing connectivity provides recreation opportunities for walking, bicycling, kayaking, canoeing, etc. which are identified as popular forms of recreation by the Wisconsin Statewide Comprehensive Outdoor Recreation Plan, the Dane County Park and Open Space Plan and the Park and Open Space Plan Needs Assessment Survey.